 For more information on eco-certification, check out the information Seafood Watch provides.

 - Consumers can subscribe to newsletters to learn more and stay up to date, or donate to organizations if so inclined.

-- Restaurants, suppliers and retailers can join partnership programs which can support their efforts.
+- Restaurants, suppliers, and retailers can join partnership programs that can support their efforts.